 What Customers have to say…

 Your ability to educate and teach is incredible.
 Thank you for a lifelong memory . . .
 Again, thank you for the great adventure last week.
 We all had a great time and spent the entire return flight talking about our adventure.
 It really was an experience we will never forget.—David C., Kansas City, Kansas

 What an inspiration for our boys–the snorkeling was great and the company was wonderful.
 Thanks so much for the memories!–Dan T.

 Your gift of teaching and providing a positive example . . . was a blessing.
 Thank you both for the enlightening experience.
 We wish you the best in life and happiness.–David C., MN

 Great kayaking, great diving, awesome sailing.
 A fantastic learning experience.
 Captain created a great atmosphere for our group.–Warren S., Colorado Springs, CO

 Your boat tour includes a U.S. Coast Guard licensed crew, a safety inspected vessel and up to 6 guests.
-A custom box lunch is optional or bring your own.
+Lunch items are available at the bookstore or bring your own.
 Day sails leave at 10 AM and return at 4 PM.
 Half Day trips are 10AM to 12:30PM or 1:30 PM to 4PM.

 Rates and Hours